OSC/ood-documentation/source/enable-desktops/add-cluster.rst

       If by some chance when you click "Launch" and it actually successfully submits a job to your cluster, it is **highly** recommended that you click the link under "Session ID:".
-This will open the :ref:`files` underneath the working directory of the batch job.
+This will open the file browser underneath the working directory of the batch job.
 This will allow you to read all the logs generated to help debug any issues that may crop up.